 We will apply the Bayesian approach to test our hypotheses (Soltanlou et al., 2019).
 The statistical analysis (Bayesian t-tests) will be performed using R (R Core Team, 2022).
 Since this is the first study of its kind and we cannot infer priors from the literature at present, we will use uninformed Cauchy priors for all Bayesian analyses, and models will be compared to the null model.
 For the t-tests, the Cauchy priori scale will be set to a default of 0.707 (Quintana & Williams, 2018).
 For the interpretation, we will rely on calculating Bayes Factors (BF), the likelihood of the proposed alternative hypotheses (H1) compared to the null hypotheses (H0).
 The Bayes factor is typically denoted as BF01 when indicating the likelihood of the H0 over H1 and as BF10 when indicating the likelihood of the H1 over H0 (Schönbrodt & Wagenmakers, 2018).
 We adopted the scheme by Lee and Wagenmakers (2013) to describe the levels of evidence.
 When BF10 is between 1 and 3, it corresponds to anecdotal evidence in favour of H1 over H0; when BF10 is between 3 and 10, it corresponds to moderate evidence; lastly, when BF10 is higher than 10, it corresponds to strong evidence.

-To test for Hypothesis 1, we will run two-tailed Bayesian paired t-tests comparing parietal engagement for experimental conditions with factors of Age and CP-status.
+To test for Hypothesis 1, we will run two-tailed Bayesian independent t-tests comparing parietal engagement for experimental conditions between CP-knowers and subset-knowers.
 We will compare brain activation of CP-knowers and subset-knowers in the left parietal area for the contrast of the deviant auditory number word ‘eight’ – control (Hypothesis 1a) and for the contrast of the deviant auditory number word ‘four’ – control (Hypothesis 1b).
 We summarised the detailed prediction and rationale for each hypothesis in Table 1.

 Table 1.
 Predicted results for Hypothesis 1